 We are pleased to announce that our projects The Reserves at Gray Park, The Baddour Center Transitional Housing, and The Selah House have all won awards in the areas of Merit, Honor, and Honor Citation, respectively, in this year’s AIA Mississippi Design Excellence Awards.
 Congratulations to our incredible team, our amazing client, and our photographer friends Andrew Welch and Jim Greipp!
 Jury comments: 2022 AIA Mississippi Merit Award – The Reserves at Gray Park | Greenville, MS “The design team used familiar elements such as courtyards and front porches to create a sense of community.
 The results provide a vibrance… Read more »

-Duvall Decker’s project, the Mississippi Library Commission, was published in an online feature on Only In Your State.
+By Daniella DiRienzo Only In Your State Oct.
+22, 2022 Duvall Decker’s project, the Mississippi Library Commission, was published in an online feature on Only In Your State.
 It states, “It’s not just literary fans who love the Mississippi Library Commission, though.
 Architectural enthusiasts are also quite fond of the facility – and that’s because it’s a true masterpiece! … And it looks like the firms’ hard work paid off.
 Today, the Mississippi Library Commission is revered as one of the “50 most beautiful libraries in the country.””
-To read the full article, follow the link below: The Beautiful Mississippi Library That Looks Like Something From A Book Lover’s Dream
+To read the full article, follow the link below: The Beautiful Mississippi… Read more »

 The Baddour Center Transitional Housing has received the 2022 American Architecture Award from The Chicago Athenaeum: Museum of Architecture and Design and The European Centre for Architecture Art Design and Urban Studies!
 Now celebrating its 28th year, The Chicago Athenaeum Museum of Architecture and Design, together with The European Center for Architecture Art Design and Urban Studies and Metropolitan Arts Press, has organized The American Architecture Awards as a way to honor the best, new significant buildings and landscape and planning projects designed and/or built in the United States and abroad by the most important American architects and planners practicing nationally and internationally.
 We’d like to give… Read more »

-Roy Decker was asked by Architect’s Newspaper to write an Op-ed on Jackson, Mississippi’s water crisis.
+By Roy Decker The Architect’s Newspaper Oct.
+25, 2022 Roy Decker was asked by Architect’s Newspaper to write an Op-ed on Jackson, Mississippi’s water crisis.
 In the piece, Roy tries to see the light beyond the water system failure.
 Roy states: Architecture is public work.
 The practice of architecture is more than service.
 Architects are trained servant leaders, which for us has come to mean, teachers.
 A teacher reveals the public good when others cannot see it.
 A teacher explains the value of durability when the prevailing interest is in superficiality.
-Architecture projects are local, have a site, and are in a specific place and community.
-As architects we… Read more »
+Architecture projects are local, have a site, and are… Read more »

 Concrete Studio was a great success!
 A huge thank you to all our presenters, supporters, and to Green Ghost Tacos for serving up their best!
 Duvall Decker seeks to foster a space for the community to share ideas, stories, and experiences.
 Concrete Studio is a space where we can gather to celebrate people, art, and our thriving community.
 In short, we want to highlight cool people who do cool things!
 Concrete Studio’s storytelling platform explores inspiration, from people to places, to culture and movements, all right in our own backyard.
 Watch for the next Concrete Studio coming soon! … Read more »